gerodiegarro/Orderbot-V1/readme.md

 ## How to run
 to start the bot you have to enter the following command, this only works if you have already done all the other steps `node .`
+You must first create a discount code that has 0 percent before you create an order

 ## Questions